Tameness and frames revisited: Introduction

 As has already been alluded to, in Theorem \ref{main-thm} the frame $\s$ is elongated by use of \emph{independent sequences} (see Definition \ref{indep-seq-def} here, or Shelah \cite[Definition III.5.2]{shelahaecbook}).
 Independent sequences in that context have been previously studied by Shelah \cite[III.5]{shelahaecbook} and Jarden and Sitton \cite{jasi}.
 Throughout these studies, several additional assumptions have appeared--such as $\s$ being weakly successful or having continuity of serial independence\footnote{This and other variations on continuity are defined and explored in Section \ref{continuity-subsec}.}--that we are able to eliminate or replace with the hypothesis of tameness.

 We present two applications of Theorem \ref{main-thm}.
 The first involves a natural notion of dimension that Shelah introduced with the goal of building a theory of regular types for AECs \cite[Definition III.5.12]{shelahaecbook}: Let us define the dimension of a type $p$ in an ambient model $N$, $\dim (p, N)$ to be the size of a maximal independent set of realizations of $p$ in $N$.
-This had previously been shown to be well-behaved (i.e.\ as in the first-order case \cite[III.4.21.(2)]{shelahfobook}, every infinite maximal independent set of realizations of $p$ has the same size) assuming that the frame is weakly successful \cite[III.5.14]{shelahaecbook} (in fact slightly more), and Shelah's hypotheses have been refined by Jarden and Sitton \cite{jasi}.
+In the first-order case, Shelah \cite[III.4.21.(2)]{shelahfobook} shows that, under stability, every infinite maximal independent set of realizations of $p$ has the same size.
+In the AEC framework, Shelah \cite[III.5.14]{shelahaecbook} first showed that this held when the frame is weakly successful, and Jarden and Sitton \cite{jasi} have refined these hypotheses.
 The analysis of this paper allows us to show that the dimension is well-behaved in any tame AEC with a good frame (see Corollary \ref{good-dimension} and the surrounding discussion).
 This gives a natural nonelementary framework in which a theory of regular types could be studied.

 The second application involves the project of extending a frame to larger \emph{models} using tameness.
 As mentioned above, the first author has shown that this is possible if one assumes tameness for types of length two.
 Analyzing the elongations of frames allows us to give an aesthetic improvement: we remove this strange assumption and replace it with only tameness for types of length one (see Corollary \ref{will-transfer-improved} and the preceding discussions).
 While no example of an AEC that is tame for types of length one and not for length two is known, thinking about this statement led us to the main theorem of this paper.
 Further, we are told that Rami Grossberg conjectured Corollary \ref{will-transfer-improved} already in 2006 (he told it to Adi Jarden and John Baldwin); our result proves Grossberg's original conjecture.